vonhraban/docs-1/index.md

 tags: [introduction]
 sidebar: home_sidebar
 permalink: index.html
-summary: Simplifying cloud-native development.
+summary: Simplifying microservice development.
 The docs should help you get started.
 ---

 # Introduction

-Micro addresses the key requirements for building cloud-native systems.
+Micro addresses the key requirements for building microservice systems.
 It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks for scalable platforms.
 Micro hides the complexity of distributed systems and provides well understood concepts to developers.